SinginAlong/WODReader/README.md

 Scraps Bion Crossfit website for wods and displays workout for the current day

 # Issues
-May not behave correctly on weekends
+ - May not behave correctly on weekends
+ - Saturday includes address

 # Ideas
 Add print out on failure to find webpage on instructions to update index